South Sudan alert - IOM

-More than 1.3 million Sudanese have fled to South Sudan: IOM
+More than 1.3 million people have fled Sudan for South Sudan: IOM

 In an update from Juba, the agency’s Deputy Director for Operations, Ugochi Daniels, stressed that South Sudan is one of the most displacement-affected countries in the world, although the situation rarely features in the world’s media.